Slaymish/OTPEncryptor/README.md

 # OTPEncryptor
-just testing a simple insecure encryption program
+A simple insecure encryption program :D

+Just playing around with byte arrays and stuff